goldami1/FinalYearProject/README.md

 * AgentVI App intends to provide Innovi clients with additional GUI platform.
 * Prior implementation of this project, Innovi AgentVI clients had a desktop web UI.
 * Innovi AgentVI's web UI provides its clients with highly informative data and tools - which in most of the time isn't what the user is looking for.
-* Following the completion of this project - Innovi AgentVI can provide their customers with a mobile UI which is supported both by iOS and Android.
+* Following the completion of this project - Innovi AgentVI can provide their customers with an easy and intuitive mobile UI which is supported both by iOS and Android.
+AgentVI App provides the user with the most commonly used functionality of AgentVI's.
 * AgentVI App Features:
   * Live stream from sensors.
   * Visibility of sensors.